flanagancd68/talmidimway/content/tour/why-go.md

 | 12/12/2022 | 50% of balance | Amount paid less $2000 for cancellations after this date
 | 3/13/2023 | Remaining Balance | No refunds for cancellations after this date

+_Trip Insurance would reimburse losses for covered cancellation reasons.
+Be sure to read the coverage terms carefully._

 {{< /spoiler >}}
 {{< spoiler text="How do I prepare?" >}}GTI has been leading tours since the early 1990s and they have mastered the art of preparation!
 They have an extensive [on-line preparation guide](https://gtitours.org/study-tour-preparation-guide), complete with videos, articles and downloadable checklists.